timescale/docs/use-timescale/high-availability.md

 said, sometimes the disk itself can fail, although this is far less common.
 In the event of a storage failure, Timescale Cloud automatically performs a full recovery from backup.
 Similar to compute failures, any unarchived WAL (up to 16&nbsp;MB or 5 minutes) is also lost.
-You can learn more about backups and recovery [here][cloud-backup].
+For more information about backups on Timescale Cloud, see the [backup and restore section][cloud-backup].

 Timescale Cloud's rapid recovery strategy can dramatically reduce the RTO in the most common failure scenarios, bringing the time to recover